Veggie Packed Red Beans and Rice

 Do you love spicy comfort food?
 Do you also like getting your vegetables in?
 If the answer is yes, then this veggie-packed recipe is for you.
 It is high in fiber and protein, and the carbs are complex and balanced.
 Grab a bottle of hot sauce and tuck in to this tasty meal!

-Disclosure: this blog contains affiliate links.
-When you buy through one of our links we will receive a commission.
+Disclosure: This blog contains affiliate links.
+When you buy through one of these links we will receive a commission.
 This is at no cost to you.
 Thank you for supporting us and allowing us to continue to bring you valuable content.

 RB&R me ASAP!